Non-League football: English Football League

-The "League" (with a capital 'L') in "non-League football" refers specifically to the English Football League, rather than leagues in general — "non-League" clubs play most of their football within league competitions.
+The "League" (with a capital 'L') in "non-League football" originally referred specifically to The Football League (now the English Football League, which the Premier League split from in 1992), rather than being a misnomer, as "non-League" clubs do play the majority of their football within a league (with a lower-case 'l') competition.
 There are many leagues below the level of the EFL, and some, such as the Northern League, are almost as old as the EFL itself.
 The most senior of these leagues are loosely organised by The Football Association, the sport's governing body in England, into a National League System (NLS).
-The NLS has six levels or steps, and includes over 18 separate leagues, many with more than one division.
+The NLS has six levels or steps and includes over 18 separate leagues, many with more than one division.

 Prior to the 1986–87 season, there was no automatic promotion and relegation between The Football League and the leagues of non-League football for nearly a hundred years.
 Instead, the process of re-election existed; at the end of each season, the bottom clubs of the EFL were required to re-apply for membership, whilst ambitious non-League clubs put themselves up as candidates for admittance against them.
 All member clubs of the Football League then voted for their choice.
-In most cases this was a mere formality; member clubs would typically vote for other existing members and the system ensured that Football League membership remained relatively static, with non-League clubs having very little chance of joining.
-Indeed, since the process had begun, only thirteen non-League clubs had ever achieved enough votes to win election as a member of the Football League.
+In most cases, this was a mere formality; member clubs would typically vote for other existing members and the system ensured that Football League membership remained relatively static, with non-League clubs having very little chance of joining.
+Since the process began, thirteen non-League clubs had achieved enough votes to win election as a member of the Football League.